mkhavin-avenues/Koch-Snowflakel.io/README.md

 - **`translate()`**: To center the Koch Snowflake within the canvas, the program translates the origin to the center of the window before drawing.
 - **`rotate()`**: While rotation isn't strictly necessary for this implementation, it can be used to manipulate triangle orientation dynamically for variations of the snowflake.

-## How to Run

-1. Clone this repository.
-2. Open the project in a Java IDE that supports Processing (or use Processing IDE).
-3. Run the program to generate the Koch Snowflake.